thromer/zendriver/CONTRIBUTING.md

 ### Code formatting and linting

 This repository is formatted and linted with [`ruff`](https://docs.astral.sh/ruff/) and type-checked with [`mypy`](https://mypy-lang.org/).
-All net-new contributions should be 100% error-free in order to be merged.
+All contributions should be 100% error-free in order to be merged.

 For convenience, `ruff` and `mypy` can be run against the entire codebase with the [`scripts/lint.sh`](scripts/lint.sh) helper script.